Short Answer

 In this example:

-• The HTML part consists of a header (<h1>) element and a button.
-The header displays a simple message, and the button is intended to trigger the dynamic change.
+) element and a button.
+The header displays a simple message, and the button is intended to trigger the dynamic change. - The CSS defines a class

-• The JavaScript waits for the DOM content to be fully loaded and then adds an event listener to the button.
-When the button is clicked, the JavaScript code changes the text content of the header and applies the CSS class changed to it, which alters its appearance.
+that changes the text color to red, makes it bold, and increases its font size.
+This demonstrates how CSS is used to define the styles that JavaScript will apply dynamically. - The JavaScript waits for the DOM content to be fully loaded and then adds an event listener to the button.
+When the button is clicked, the JavaScript code changes the text content of the header and applies the CSS class

 This simple example encapsulates the essence of DHTML by using JavaScript to dynamically modify both the content (HTML) and presentation (CSS) of the webpage in response to user actions, without requiring a page reload.
 It’s a fundamental technique for enhancing the interactivity and responsiveness of web pages.